denten-books/plain-text/0-intro.md

 for series of odd actions.
 The "book" is a small, thin black rectangle: three inches wide, five inches tall, and barely a few millimeters thick.
 A slab of polished glass covers the front of the device, where the tiny eyes of a camera and a light sensor also protrude.
-At the back, made of a smooth soft plastic, we find another, larger camera.
+At the back, made of smooth soft plastic, we find another, larger camera.
 At the foot of the device a grid of small perforations indicate breathing room for a speaker and several microphones.
 To "open" a book I touch the glass.
 The machine recognizes my fingerprint almost instantly.
 I then tap and poke at the surface until I find a small image that